18F/govconnect/vision.md

 B)  [Write your own problem statement]
 C)  [Define your goal]

+Remember, in creating this vision, reflect on the parts of your agency's culture that are positive, that make it unique, and fold those things into your message.
+Make it part of your program planning.

 ##Recruit a mentor##

 GovConnect team can introduce you to potential mentors.
 Recruit a mentor from another agency that has successfully implemented an agile workforce program to help guide your agile team through the planning, designing, and launching of the new program.
 Visit their agency, talk to people who were involved (both supervisor and employees) to get a feel for how this works.
 Along the way, mentors will offer their own insights to help define the problem statement, goals and program, and you can integrate those ideas in whatever way makes sense for your program.
 Make sure to communicate to your mentor what you are learning.
 If you run into specific challenges, it is likely that someone in the GovConnect network has run into a similar challenge and it will be helpful to hear their story.